jensbrauer/rockpaperscissors/README.md

 - No players choice buttons would fire onclick functions until "new game" button was clicked.
   - The original html element did not contain the correct element.textContent that the condition looked for in js function isRoundActive().
 It was updated and bug was corrected.

-#### Live link was shared with friends and no further bugs or problems was detected.
+#### Live link was shared with friends
+- No further bugs or problems was detected.

 #### The site was tested on the following devices
 - Android Oneplus 7